-The proportion of participants entering in the current quarter and accessing mainstream services is consistent with prior quarters.

-Mainstream Interface 94% of active participants with a plan approved in 2018-19 Q1 access mainstream services.
+An object displays the comparison of the percentage of participants accessing mainstream supports.
+The object compares the current quarter against all prior quarters (transition only).
+94% of active participants with a plan approved in 2018-19 Q1 access mainstream services.
 This is consistent with prior quarters.
 Participants are accessing mainstream services predominantly for health and wellbeing, daily activities and lifelong learning.
+The following are the key statistics: